Rosario Balmaceda

-Rosario Francisca María Balmaceda Holley (born 26 March 1999) is a Chilean footballer who plays as a midfielder for Brazilian side Palmeiras and the Chile women's national team.
+Rosario Francisca María Balmaceda Holley (born 26 March 1999) is a Chilean footballer who plays as a midfielder for Colo-Colo.

 Club career

 In March 2023, she moved abroad and joined Brazilian side Palmeiras.
+The next year, she returned to Chile and joined Colo-Colo.

 International career

 Balmaceda represented Chile at two South American U-20 Women's Championship editions (2015 and 2018) and the 2016 South American U-17 Women's Championship.
+She also was part of the Chile squad at the 2018 South American Games.

 She made her senior debut on 15 September 2017 in a 0–1 friendly loss against France.